Denny-Cui/PokeWorlds/README.md

 * Pokémon Red (save as `PokemonRed.gb`)
 * Pokémon Crystal (save as `PokemonCrystal.gbc`)

 Additionally, our testing environment uses several Pokémon ROM patches / hacks that alter the game in some way.
-These can be obtained by acquiring the original ROM and applying a "patch" to it.
+The official way to acquire these can be obtained is by applying a "patch" to the original ROM.
 After patching the original ROM, you will be left with a `.gb` or `.gbc` file.
+Once again, despite their widespread availability, we do not advise you to download the pre-patched ROMs.
 We support:
 * [Pokémon Brown](https://rainbowdevs.com/title/brown/) (save as `PokemonBrown.gbc`)
 * [Pokémon Prism](https://rainbowdevs.com/title/prism/) (save as `PokemonPrism.gbc`)
 * [Pokémon Fool's Gold](https://www.pokecommunity.com/threads/pok%C3%A9mon-fools-gold-a-hack-of-crystal-where-everything-is-familiar-yet-different.433723/) (save as `PokemonFoolsGold.gbc`)